 According to articles, the cracks were discovered by a worker as the ceiling was being laid on the third floor of the facility.
 That structure supports a five-acre 4.5 block long park above and supports the second floor below.
 Work was stopped, the contractor and the City of San Francisco, as they should have, immediately closed the facility until further notice so that the cause, whether from the weight of the facility or from faulty manufacturing, could be determined.

 The challenge is to determine the cause – whether faulty design or a loading problem – and then to design and erect a “fix” that will avoid any future problems or potential harm to the users of the facility located adjacent to the 1,070-foot-tall 61 floor Salesforce Tower.
-This is a serious matter and shoring of the two beams is underway to protect the users of the facility from harm.
+This is a serious matter and shoring of the two beams (subscription required) is underway to protect the users of the facility from harm.
 The beams where the cracks occurred span Freemont Street, a heavily trafficked street in the district.
 The contractors have installed six jacks to shore up the beams while engineers and materials experts inspect the welds and the material of the beams.
 According to ENR, “Skanska USA Civil West held the $189.1-million subcontract to furnish the building’s 23,000 tons of structural steel and erect the entire system, including the building’s exotic exoskeleton (ENR 6/29/15 p.
 40).

 The landmark SalesforceTower, owned by Boston Properties, Inc., developed by co-owner Hines, was built by a JV of Clark Construction Group and Hathaway Dinwiddie Construction Co.
 The design architect for the complex was Pelli Clark Pelli Architects and the architect of record was Kendall Heaton Associates, Inc., headquartered in Houston.